robyftp/Tree/README.md

-## What did the digital clock say to the grandfather clock?
-Look, no hands!
+## How come the stadium got hot after the game?
+Because all of the fans left.